Profile

 Emilia Tylenda

-Emilia Tylenda is a Senior Research Assistant based at the Centre for Research in Public Health and Community Care at the University of Hertfordshire.
-She is also a core member of Prevention and Early Detection in Health and Social Care theme within the NIHR Applied Research Collaboration East of England.
+Emilia Tylenda is a Senior Research Assistant at the University of Hertfordshire and in NIHR ARC East of England’s Prevention and Early Detection in Health and Social Care theme.

 Emilia’s academic background spans the fields of Linguistics, Education, Criminology and Social Sciences.
 Her research interests include social determinants of health, health disparities, and their relationship with the likelihood of criminal justice contact.
 She is also interested in food insecurity, its impact on health and wellbeing and ways to address it.